Engagement: How We Utilize Literate Practices to Write

 Yes, VIRGINIA, there is a Santa Claus.
 He exists as certainly as love and generosity and devotion exist, and you know that they abound and give to your life its highest beauty and joy.
 Alas! how dreary would be the world if there were no Santa Claus.
 It would be as dreary as if there were no VIRGINIAS.
 There would be no childlike faith then, no poetry, no romance to make tolerable this existence.
 We should have no enjoyment, except in sense and sight.
 The eternal light with which childhood fills the world would be extinguished. (para.
 2)

 But of course, well-chosen words alone do not make good writing.
 It’s like Will Ferrell’s character in Bewitched blaming the wardrobe department for the failure of his latest movie.
 Yeah, maybe the Sherpa hats were ridiculous-looking, but even great costumes wouldn’t have made up for his terrible acting (the character’s, not Will Ferrell’s).
-The newspaper snippet above shows how a writer has to do everything we’ve discussed so far:

 - Introduce a powerful idea―comparing Santa Claus to joy